 - The accident made your mental condition worse

 - You have been receiving treatment for the mental condition since the accident

 Ultimately, this type of claim is designed to recover the costs of the treatments you are currently receiving and will receive in the future, as well as for pain and suffering.
 To do so, you must demonstrate that you are currently undergoing treatment and that your treatment will be ongoing.
 To prove this, you may utilize medical and psychological evaluations to support your claim.
 If your therapist notes an increased need for sessions, medication, or other types of treatment, that may go a long way to proving your claim and receiving damages for a mental illness.

 As mentioned earlier, proving pain and suffering is a difficult task, especially if you do not have an attorney at your side.
 The at-fault insurance company is likely to dismiss your physical injuries as well as any mental trauma you have suffered.
 However, if you employ the skill and expertise of a knowledgeable attorney, you will have a higher chance of receiving compensation.

-Our New York personal injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, have the knowledge, skills, and resources to pursue the maximum compensation for your injuries.
+Our New York personal injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have the knowledge, skills, and resources to pursue the maximum compensation for your injuries.
 We can investigate your accident, assess the full extent of your damages, negotiate with insurance companies on your behalf, and fight for your rights in the courtroom, if necessary.
 If your pre-existing mental illness was made worse by an accident that was someone else’s fault, contact us at (212) 986-7353 to schedule a free consultation.
 We can explain your options under the law.